NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Pre_Release_QC.md

 #### Tables

-Tabular listings are the primary method of representing available data in the GDC AWG Portal.
+Tabular listings are the primary method of representing available data in the GDC Pre-Release Data Portal.
 Tables are available in all views and in the file cart.
 Users can customize each table by specifying columns, size, and sorting.

 ##### Table Sort